WSYX: History

 In 2001, after the FCC allowed duopolies, Sinclair tried to acquire Glencairn outright.
 However, the FCC would not allow Sinclair to repurchase WTTE for two major reasons.
-First, the FCC does not allow duopolies between two of the four highest-rated stations in a single market.
-Also, the Columbus market, despite its relatively large size, has only seven full-power stations—too few to legally permit a duopoly.
+First, the FCC did not allow duopolies between two of the four highest-rated stations in a single market.
+Also, the Columbus market, despite its relatively large size, has only seven full-power stations—too few at the time to legally permit a duopoly.
 Glencairn was renamed Cunningham Broadcasting but is still effectively owned by Sinclair because nearly all of its stock is owned by trusts controlled by the Smith family.
 This situation is one of many that has led to allegations that Cunningham is simply a shell corporation used by Sinclair to circumvent FCC ownership rules.
 Sinclair would later acquire WKRC-TV in 2012, reuniting the station with WSYX.

 In 2004, WSYX (along with other ABC affiliates owned by Sinclair, including sister stations WKEF in Dayton [which had recently switched back to ABC from NBC] as well as WCHS-TV which includes parts of Southern Ohio in its viewing area) preempted the special showing of Saving Private Ryan in late 2004 due to concerns that the FCC would impose a fine on them if they had aired the World War II-set movie due to the Super Bowl XXXVIII halftime show controversy earlier that year.
 As ABC affiliates owned by the E. W. Scripps Company also preempted the film (including WEWS-TV in Cleveland and WCPO-TV in Cincinnati), only viewers in the far eastern (WYTV) and northwestern (then-ABC O&O WTVG in Toledo) parts of Ohio were able to view the film.
 It was later determined that the movie's broadcast was not a violation of FCC regulations.

 At one point, WTVN-TV/WSYX was one of five ABC affiliates owned by Taft, owing to a longtime friendship between Taft's chairman Hulbert Taft Jr., and then-ABC president Leonard Goldenson.
 WSYX is the only one of these stations still affiliated with ABC, the only former Taft station whose ABC affiliation survives that friendship.
 Following the sale of WCMH-TV by NBC to Media General in 2006 (as well as its subsequent merger with Nexstar Media Group in 2017) as well as WBNS-TV's 2019 sale to Tegna Inc., WSYX currently has the longest active ownership history with one owner among Columbus's "Big Three" affiliates.